 A police officer may decide to arrest a first-time misdemeanor offender at the scene of the offense.
 Or, the officer may instead decide to issue a citation instead of making an arrest.

-Most people charged with misdemeanor drug possession do not go to jail as first offenders are typically eligible for diversion.
+Most people charged with misdemeanor drug possession do not go to jail as first offenders and are typically eligible for diversion.
 However, some people reject diversion or fail out of diversion.
 Those people have higher odds of doing jail time.
 In some cases, they would be eligible for alternative sentencing such as a work project or home detention, instead.

 Yes!
 Any case may be dismissed by the District Attorney’s office.